 Take a sieve, pour the milk through the sieve, drink the milk warm.
-It is great in the winter.
+It is excellent in the winter.
 You could also put some cinnamon in the milk.
-The taste is amazing!
+The taste is fantastic!
 Try it every day; you will get addicted to the taste!

-Ginger and Turmeric are very beneficial spices that support the body and help heal from inflammatory diseases.
+Ginger and Turmeric are very beneficial spices that support the body and the body’s healing process, diminishing inflammatory diseases.
 It is easy to include them in your daily diet.
 You could take them in capsules too if you don’t like the taste.
 But to consume them daily will improve your health very much.
 The health benefits are to be sought in the nutrients and the anti-inflammatory compounds like curcumin and gingerol.